sqlpad/sqlpad/my-astro-site/src/pages/en/connection-templates.md

 layout: ../../layouts/MainLayout.astro
 ---

-!> **EXPERIMENTAL This feature may break certain SQLPad functionality and may change if too problematic.
-Use at your own risk**
+**EXPERIMENTAL:** This feature may break certain SQLPad functionality and may change if too problematic.
+Use at your own risk

-?> Available as of `4.2.0`

 A connection is a collection of settings that inform SQLPad how to connect to a database.
 In most cases this involves a hostname, a db user and password, a connection string, etc. (Other BI tools may call these _Data Source_)